Pupil Premium Overview 2016-17

 - The club is an after-school intervention for students who are under-performing.

-- The leads – Melanie Sanderson and Sam Williams – in liaison with subject and RP leads will prioritise the attendance of PP students.
+- The leads, in liaison with subject and RP leads will prioritise the attendance of PP students.

 - The Senior Leadership team will be allocated PP students to mentor throughout the academic year.

 - A KS3 survey is completed each year about student cultural and life experience.
-The outcomes are reviewed and a programme is shaped to develop the range of cultural experiences for PP students.
+The outcomes are reviewed and is used to shaped the range of cultural experiences we offer for PP students

 - Information from this survey is stored on the CRS so teachers have a good understanding of PP students and their background.
 It is also shared with staff leading trips and co-ordinating careers provision so they can ensure all PP students are targeted correctly and attend appropriate events.